Summer Concert Series

 The trail maintenance fund was used to build a new bridge on the Orange trail in 2023, which competitors now run over during the race!

-In 2025, using the funds raised, the Iron Eagle committee has set their sights on renovating the amphitheater behind the Earth Discovery Center.
-These enhancements will increase the usability and safety of that section of trail!
+In 2026, using the funds raised, the Iron Eagle committee has set their sights on renovating the amphitheater and Red Trail behind the Earth Discovery Center.
+These enhancements will increase the usability, sustainability, and safety of that section of the trail!
+Phase 1 of the project was completed in July 2025, Check out Phase 1 >

 Day(s)